 Whatever you do, do not wait until you're a committed couple before you spring important information.
 Saying, "Now that we're engaged, I think you should know that I was horribly abused as a child, and because of that I struggle with bouts of depression and anxiety, and I go to therapy twice a week to deal with this."
 First of all, this is not fair to the person you're dating because it doesn't allow that individual to make a fully informed decision before making a commitment to you.
 Plus, it will cause that person to wonder what other important secrets you are keeping, which greatly undermines relationship trust and their ability to be empathetic and supportive with you.

 How in-depth should you get?

-Whenever you disclose personal information to the person you've been dating, regardless of the nature of that information, be sure to watch his or her reaction, seeing how your disclosure (your emotional vulnerability) is received.
-The other person's immediate response will tell you a lot about who he or she really is.
+Whenever you disclose personal information to the person you've been dating, regardless of the nature of that information, be sure to watch their reaction, seeing how your disclosure (your emotional vulnerability) is received.
+The other person's immediate response will tell you a lot about who they really are.
 When you allow yourself to become honest in this way and your vulnerability is empathetically accepted, it goes a long way toward developing true emotional intimacy.

-If the other person decides to share a few secrets of his or her own, even better.
+If the other person decides to share a few intimate details of their own, even better.
 This is the way genuine, long-lasting connection is created.
-If, however, your partner responds poorly, making snide comments or shutting down emotionally, your relationship may struggle moving forward because he or she is not (at least for now) capable of dealing with true honesty and emotional vulnerability.
+If, however, your partner responds poorly, making snide comments or shutting down emotionally, your relationship may struggle moving forward because they are not (at least for now) capable of dealing with true honesty and emotional vulnerability.